Digital Music Production is designed for students who have a passion for music and an interest in the technical aspects of music production.

 - Build an audio portfolio of work that will help you gain professional opportunities.

-- Develop your skills in working with live sound with session musicians.
+- Develop your skills in working with session musicians.

 Minimum entry requirements

 Five GCSEs at grade 4 and above with a minimum average GCSE score of 4.0, including:

 - A basic level of keyboard skills

 - A willingness to embrace a broad range of styles

 How will I be assessed?